csdaw/notebook/docs/02-python.md

     ```
 1. List conda envs (should be base only at this point): `conda env list`
 1. Set conda autoactivate base to false: `conda config --set auto_activate_base false`
+1. Initialise conda for using in shell: `conda init zsh`

 ### Side-notes